zchee/golang-wiki/How-to-ask-for-help.md

 ### Always check all errors

 Always check all errors.
-It is common to see problems reported with panics due to nil panics due to code line this
+It is common to see problems reported due to nil panics due to code like this
 ```
 result, err := somefunction()
 if err != nil {